20 years of exploration and discovery by a passionate guide

 20 years is no longer love, it's addiction.
 And not only do I not want to be cured, but the only purpose of this post is to give you the virus.

-So to celebrate 20 years of exploring and sharing, here are the top must-sees in the Dolomites...
-Preferably on foot, because that's the best way to enjoy them (unless you're more of a Dolomites bike traveler?).
+So to celebrate 20 years of exploring and sharing, here are the top must-see places in the Dolomites...
+Preferably on foot, because that's the best way to enjoy them (unless you're more of a Dolomites cycling enthusiast).

 1. Via-Ferrata (or not)